ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 Getting Started
 ===============

-Users of the CSPP Software Bundle can find all of the tools they may want to use in the ``bin`` directory of the extracted tarball.
+All of the tools provided by Polar2Grid can be found in the ``bin`` directory of the extracted tarball.
 The majority of the scripts in the software bundle are wrappers around python software.

 The most common use of Polar2Grid is to convert satellite data files in to gridded image files.
 This is accomplished through the ``polar2grid.sh``